technoeren13/pastebin-mvc/README.md

 # expressjs-pastebin-with-typescript
-ExpressJS Pastebin Project With TypeScript
+Pastebin site in MVC Design

 ## Installation
 1. Download the package, and expand it